K-Gutierrez/LpColonizationIsland/README.md

 python Adding100.py

-# Ordering the table out-HMMER-1-3.order.txt according to the Lp Tree
+# Ordering the table final.results100.txt according to the Lp Tree

+./LpTree-Final.sh

+The input files are:
+	- Order_LpTree.txt
+	- final.results100.txt
 ```

 b) Using raw data obtained from SRA-NCBI